 SANTA MONICA, Calif. — Whether it’s the Breeze bike share or Bird scooters, Santa Monica has long been at the forefront of innovative transportation.

-Starting next year, the coastal city will solidify its reputation as a proving grounds for new ideas when it launches the country’s first zero-emissions delivery zone.
+Starting this week, the coastal city will solidify its reputation as a proving grounds for new ideas when it launches the country’s first zero-emissions delivery zone.
 Think robots delivering sandwiches, electric bicycles carting small packages, and plug-in three-wheelers dropping off pizzas.

 “Cleaner delivery vehicles mean less pollution, less noise, and less carbon emissions,” said Ariana Vito, electric vehicle program coordinator for the city of Santa Monica.